 The Nominating and Corporate Governance Committee of the Board has nominated for election the following individuals, namely: Gerald S. Adolph, John F. Barrett, Melanie W. Barstad, Richard T. Farmer, Scott D. Farmer, James J. Johnson, Robert J. Kohlhepp, Joseph Scaminace and Ronald W. Tysoe.
 Proxies solicited by the Board will be voted for the election of these nominees if no direction is given.
 All directors elected at the Annual Meeting will be elected to hold office until the next annual meeting, with each director to serve until such director's successor is elected and qualified or until such director's earlier resignation or removal.
 In voting to elect directors, shareholders are not entitled to cumulate their votes.
-Pursuant to Cintas' retirement policy, David C. Phillips will be retiring immediately following the Annual Meeting.

 In accordance with NASDAQ Stock Market, LLC ("NASDAQ") rules, our Board affirmatively determines the independence of each director and nominee for election as a director in accordance with the elements of independence set forth in the NASDAQ listing standards and rules promulgated under the Securities Exchange Act of 1934.
 Cintas' director independence standards, incorporated in the Corporate Governance Guidelines, are available on our website at www.cintas.com, under Company and Careers - Investors - Corporate Governance.
-Based on these standards, the Board determined that each of the following nonemployee directors or director nominees is independent: Gerald S. Adolph, John F. Barrett, Melanie W. Barstad, James J. Johnson, David C. Phillips, Joseph Scaminace and Ronald W. Tysoe.
+Based on these standards, the Board determined that each of the following nonemployee directors is independent: Gerald S. Adolph, John F. Barrett, Melanie W. Barstad, James J. Johnson, Joseph Scaminace and Ronald W. Tysoe.
 Our Audit, Compensation and Nominating and Corporate Governance Committees are composed solely of independent directors.
 All directors are elected for one-year terms.
 Information on each of our nominees is given below.

 An uncontested election is one in which the number of nominees does not exceed the number of directors to be elected.
 In an uncontested election, like this election, our Bylaws require that any nominee who does not receive a majority of the votes cast with respect to such nominee must promptly offer his or her resignation to the Board.
 The Nominating and Corporate Governance Committee will take the matter under advisement and make a recommendation to the Board on whether to accept or reject the resignation or whether other action should be taken.
 The Board has 90 days following certification of the shareholder vote to consider the offer of resignation.
-Within such 90 day period, the Board will promptly disclose publicly its decision whether to accept the director's resignation offer.
+Within such 90-day period, the Board will promptly disclose publicly its decision whether to accept the director's resignation offer.